Keelmen: The keels

 The keels were wooden boats with a pointed stern, so that the bow and stern looked almost the same.
-They were of shallow draught so that when fully loaded they drew only four and a half feet.
-The keels were forty feet long and at least 19 feet wide amidships: a very broad configuration.
+They were of shallow draught so that when fully loaded they drew only 4.5 ft.
+The keels were 40 ft long and at least 19 ft wide amidships: a very broad configuration.
 They were carvel-built (smooth sided) and generally of oak, often with elm used below the waterline.
 In 1266 the standard load of a keel was set at 20 chaldrons (wagonloads) or approximately 17 tons.
 After 1497 the keel load was frequently increased, until in 1635 it was set at 21.1 tons.
-A chaldron was a horse-drawn wagon containing 17 cwt of coal.
+A chaldron was a horse-drawn wagon containing 17 long cwt of coal.
 Keels were supposed to be measured by the Kings Commissioners and given a load mark to show when they were full.

 Early keels were propelled with a large oar, handled by all the crew except the skipper; they had no rudder and were steered by a second oar or "swape" over the stern.
 The crew worked with the flow of the river tides where practicable.
 Later the oars were supplemented by a mast with a square sail attached to a yard, and latterly with a large spritsail and staysail, though the oars were still used to row when the wind was not favourable.
 There were also two eighteen-foot, iron-shod poles ("puoys") for polling the keel through any shallows.
-The floor of the hold was only two feet below the gunwale to allow for easy loading.
+The floor of the hold was only 2 ft below the gunwale to allow for easy loading.
 The coal was piled high above the top of the hold with wooden boards used to prevent the cargo from sliding.
 Each keel was manned by a skipper, two crewmen and a boy, known as a 'pee dee' 'P. D.' or 'paydee'.
 While it has been stated that the meaning of this title is unknown, it might have developed from an earlier use of 'peedee' meaning "footboy", or "groom", from Latin pede, "on foot".
 As the railways started to take away the keelmen's trade, most skippers discontinued the employment of a boy to save on their salary.
 The two crewmen were invariably called the 'bullies' ("bully" here meaning "brother", "comrade").
 Many keels had a small after-cabin or "huddick", fitted with a stove, where the crew could sleep.